pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

 After the fight:
 - Use a Repel around [this tile](gunnermaniac.com/pokeworld?map=232#32/16)
 - Use another Repel before the Hiker.
-	- If you were paralyzed, use a Parlyz Heal in one of the Repel Menus.
 	- You can Repel on different tiles if you prefer, we have a lot of extra steps.

 **Hiker:**